Grants Manual - Vanderbilt School of Nursing

 Upon receipt of award, be sure to review the terms and conditions.
 They are outlined in the award document and failure to comply may result in disallowance of funds.
 Review upon occasion to be sure reporting requirements are addressed.

-Alert Senior Associate Dean for Research regarding your progress and any problems when completing the monthly email communications.
-In most cases a progress report is due at least annually.
+Alert your respective Senior Associate Dean regarding your progress and any problems.
+In most cases a progress report to the granting agency is due at least annually.
 Coordinate with Grants Manager to submit required reports well before the deadline to ensure that all requirements are met.

 During the life of a grant, changes occur.
 Personnel may change, effort might increase or decrease, a change in scope may result in the need to re-budget or require additional resources, etc. Be sure to notify GM and appropriate parties of any change as soon as it has been identified.
 This will ensure that payments/expenditures are accurate and up to date.